 English painter, printmaker, pictorial satirist, social critic, and editorial cartoonist; he is credited with pioneering western sequential art with his comic strip-like series of pictures called "modern moral subjects".
 William Hogarth was truly a chronicler of his age.
 Why is knowledge of his work so pervasive that satirical political illustrations in this style are still now referred to as "Hogarthian"?

-Views: 1250 | Enquiries: 0I have a Humanities degree from Bristol Polytechnic and subsequently qualified as a teacher in Further Education.
+Views: 1782 | Enquiries: 0I have a Humanities degree from Bristol Polytechnic and subsequently qualified as a teacher in Further Education.
 I have been interested in history for as long as I can remember and enjoy demolishing popular historical myths.
-I have delivered courses on a wide range of historical subjects (hopefully with enthusiasm and humour) at Peterborough City College, Stamford Arts Centre, the Guildhall Arts Centre Grantham and also to a wide variety of local groups and societies for some twenty years.
+I have delivered courses on a wide range of historical subjects (hopefully with enthusiasm and humour) at Peterborough City College, Peterborough Museum, Stamford Arts Centre, the Guildhall Arts Centre Grantham and also to a wide variety of local groups and societies for some twenty years.
 In answer to the question ‘What is your favourite period of history?’
 I would be most likely to say “Just the last 3,250 years”.
-Since 2006 I have given a series of lectures for Peterborough Museum and participated in historical re-enactments and guided tours.
-I am currently engaged in research for a book on Bosworth Field and co-writing a history of Peterborough, both of which it is hoped will be published eventually.
+In addition to participating in historical re-enactments and giving guided tours I currently volunteer at the Cromwell Museum in Huntingdon.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: